mousepawmedia/devdocs/network/source/network/programmingworkflow.rst

 ..  sidebar:: What About MSVC?

-    The Microsoft Visual compilers have some very odd behaviors that we do not want to have to work around.
-On Windows, you can use MinGW or Cygwin for compiling.
-Otherwise, you're on your own.
+    We are currently working on adding support for the Microsoft Visual compilers.
+In the meantime, on Windows, you can use MinGW or Cygwin for compiling.
+Otherwise, you're on your own for the moment.

 CMake is configured to require a very specific build environment.
 Our C++ libraries are designed to be compiled on GCC 5 using C++14.
 Any compiler which